-However in recent years regeneration of the town centre has commenced with the construction of several low rise developments and a cluster of four tall apartment buildings ("One Maidenhead") with associated retail and office units is nearing completion.
-Construction of a further 1150 apartments has been approved, many of which will benefit from the restoration of the once derelict town centre waterway channels - Phase 1 of the recently completed waterways project has proved to be a catalyst for regeneration.
-This project, jointly funded by RBWM and developers, is now 'bringing the Thames into the town' and received a Civic Society award.
+Regeneration of the town centre has commenced with the construction of several medium rise developments and a cluster of four tall apartment buildings ("One Maidenhead") with associated retail and office units is nearing completion.
+Construction of a further 1150 apartments has been approved, many of which will benefit from the restoration of the once derelict town centre waterway channels.
+Phase 1 of the recently completed waterways project has proved to be a catalyst for regeneration.
+This project, jointly funded by RBWM and developers, is now 'bringing the Thames into the town' and has received a Civic Society award.